Clock tower of reid centennial hall

 Financial aid and scholarship funding is awarded by the Financial Aid Office and disbursed by Student Accounts.

 If financial aid exceeds the amount of charges, residual funds are due to the student and can be processed by paper check or by direct deposit to the student’s bank account.
-The aid disbursement before the term begins is limited to $2500 for fall/spring semesters.
-Remaining residual funds will be released after enrollment has been confirmed.
-Residual funds are not released prior to the first day of summer sessions.
+Residual funds will be released week 3 of the semester and only after enrollment has been confirmed in all classes.

-Financial aid may post to a student account before the semester begins if the student is:
+Financial aid will typically post to a student's account if the student is:

-3. are enrolled in the appropriate number of credits two weeks before the fall or spring semester begins.
+4. are enrolled in the appropriate number of credits and

 Please check your Student Account Statement on WarriorWeb to see if your aid has disbursed.
 Students who have aid that exceed charges will have residual funds processed weekly.